arobbins/articles/article1.md

 | Undefined       |              |
 | Symbol (ES6)    | 					|

 Based on this categorizing, the simple anwser is no, not everything in JavaScript is an Object.
 Only values that belong to that Type are Objects.
-Another way of looking at it, is any value that isn't a Primitive Type is an Object Type.
+Another way of looking at it is, any value that isn't a Primitive Type is an Object Type.
 But what differeniates Primitives from Objects?
 And more importantly, what do people <em>really mean</em> when they say "everything" or "almost everything" in JavaScript is an Object"?

 ## Mutability

-From my experience, what people <em>really mean</em> when they talk about values being "object like" is their mutablity.
+From my experience, what people <em>really mean</em> when they talk about values being "object like" is their mutability.
 More specifically, they're talking about the ability to add and remove properties.
-For example, because Functions and Arrays belong to the Object Type, you can add properties to them just like you would an object literal.
+For example, because Functions and Arrays belong to the Object Type you can add properties to them just like you would an object literal.

 ```js